Reviews You Can Rely On

 If you buy a pair of gloves or mittens featuring a leather outer, make sure to treat the leather before use and continually throughout its life.

-During our tests, the gloves and mitts that do best in our tests are constructed from Gore-Tex fabric or use a Gore-Tex membrane inside.
-Leather is waterproof but requires constant care.
+In our tests, the gloves and mitts that perform best are constructed from Gore-Tex fabric or use a Gore-Tex membrane inside.
+We consider leather to be waterproof, but it requires more upkeep to stay this way.
 Even when taken care of properly, the leather gloves tested eventually saturated after super wet days in the field.
-If your hands are going to be in the snow, opt for Gore-Tex instead of leather.
-Nylon will eventually absorb and stretch, so be sure you know your materials and look at what each is made from.
+If your hands are going to be in the snow a lot, opt for Gore-Tex instead of leather.
+Likewise, nylon will eventually absorb and stretch, so be sure you know your materials before selecting a glove.

 Water Resistance: Mittens